 Component 3: Production Coursework (30% of qualification)

-Students will create two media products from the following media forms: Television, magazine, film marketing, music marketing and online options.
+Students will create two media products from the following media forms: television, magazine and marketing for film and music.
 Students will apply their knowledge and understanding of how texts are constructed for specific meaning and audiences.